tsnellgrove/dark_castle3/doc/to_do.md

 	- IDEA: but if this is not possible, a sit() method could be created similar to climb()

+Curse Words:
+- TBD: implement curse warning / ending at Interpreter() level

+Tactical Fixes for Existing Code / Features:
+- TBD: word_lst assignment:
+	- prep case word_lst => trig_vals_lst is erratic
+		- (see interp() ln 201, validate() ln 32, & mach_class() ln 72)
+- TBD: fix interp() prep_verb noun vs. dirobj nomenclature once and for all!
+	IDEA: swap to meth_noun_str and attrib_noun_str ??
+- TBD: sort out 'can't drop fist or brass_lantern issue
+- TBD: drop node 3 (portable_containers in containers) disp???
+	- TBD: can burt know about node 3 items he hasn't 'seen' in this game?
+	- TBD: play through Zork kitchen to test out
+- TBD?: can I store variables in static_dict strings? (in f-string format)
+- TBD?: can I return method errors based on verb method
+	- EXAMPLE: (e.g. "Burt, what kind of person would try to attack a Throne?")
+- TBD: convert words like 'look' to 2word in interp(), rather than cmd(), if possible

 Create New Commands:
 - move() command ?

-Conversational verbs:
-- IDEA: 'talk to creature' format:
-	- IDEA: 'Ask X about Y'
-	- IDEA: 'Tell X about Y'
-	- IDEA: Say 'Z'

 Commands to Support Someday:
-- if you meet a person:
+- if you meet a creature:
 	- Talk to <name>
 	- Tell <name> about <X>
+	- Ask <name> about <X>
+	- Say <X>
+	- Show <thing> to <name>
 	- Give <thing> to <name>
-	- Show <thing> to <name>
+	- Attack <name> with <obj>
 - If you find a thing:
 	- Turn <X>
 	- Feel <X>